nerva-project/nerva-docs/README.md

 Copyright (c) 2021 The NERVA Project

 ## Contributing
 All you need to help us write the docs is a basic knowledge of the [Markdown formatting language](https://www.markdowntutorial.com/), which is easy to learn.
 To contribute you'll need to fork this repository, make your desired changes and then submit a pull request to merge those changes.
-If you're unfamiliar with this process, feel free to ask for help on [Discord](https://discord.gg/ufysfvcFwe).
+If you're unfamiliar with this process, feel free to ask for help on [Discord][[nerva-discord-link].

 Contributions may not immediately appear on the website, as the docs must first be built (into HTML) via mkdocs.
 The generated HTML is located in the **gh-pages** branch.